Chapter 10. Triggers

 The Java method for a synchronous trigger (see below) can modify the values in newRow in a BEFORE trigger.
 Such modifications are reflected in the row that is being inserted or updated.
 Any other modifications are ignored by the engine.

 A Java trigger that uses an instance of org.hsqldb.trigger.Trigger has two forms, synchronous, or asynchronous (immediate or queued).
-By default, or when QUEUE 0 is specified, the action is performed immediately by calling the Java method.
+By default, or when QUEUE 0 is specified, the trigger is synchronous and the action is performed immediately by calling the Java method.
 This is similar to SQL trigger actions.

+Asynchronous triggers must not modify the row data and they must not execute any SQL statements.
 When QUEUE n is specified with n larger than 0, the engine uses a separate thread to execute the Java method, using a queue with the size n.
-For certain applications, such as real-time systems this allows asynchronous notifications to be sent by the trigger event, without introducing delays in the engine.
+For certain applications, such as real-time systems this allows the trigger event to send asynchronous notifications to external systems, without introducing delays in the engine.
 With asynchronous triggers, an extra parameter, NOWAIT can be used in trigger definition.
 This overcomes the queue full condition.
 In this mode, old calls that are still in the queue are discarded one by one and replaced with new calls.

 For sample trigger classes and test code see, org.hsqldb.sample.TriggerSample, org.hsqldb.test.TestTriggers, org.hsqldb.test.TriggerClass and the associated text script TestTriggers.txt in the /testrun/hsqldb/ directory.
 In the example below, the trigger is activated only if the update statement includes SET clauses that modify any of the specified columns (c1, c2, c3).
 Furthermore, the trigger is not activated if the c2 column in the updated row is null.